-In light of the COVID-19 outbreak, Mayor Muriel Bowser issued an advisory prohibiting mass gatherings of more than 50 people.
+In light of the COVID-19 outbreak, Mayor Muriel Bowser issued a stay at home order.
+Residents are to leave their homes only to engage in essential activities.
 Check out the D.C.’s coronavirus page and see below for updates on the changes city agencies and organizations are making to their regular operations to mitigate the spread of the virus.
 Information is subject to change.

 For local updates on COVID-19 related policy changes and guidance related to food assistance programs, refer to our COVID-19 Policy Updates page

-We will be updating information on food resources in the city.
+We will be updating information on food resources in the District of Columbia.
 For federal updates, please refer to the Food Research & Action Center’s coronavirus page.

 Residents who receive SNAP, TANF, Medicaid, Alliance, and other public benefits provided by DHS do not need to take any action at this time to continue receiving benefits that would otherwise expire on March 31 or April 30.
 Those benefits will be automatically extended.